 The main benefit of getting a shared ownership mortgage is that you get a foothold on the housing ladder and benefit from the increase to the value of your 'share'.

 Also these schemes are unique in that you can 'staircase' up your ownership of the property; meaning you have the ability to buy additional sections of the property at a later date.
 Therefore you can start off by buying 50% of the property initially, then in 2 years buy another 25% and finally the last 25% so you own the entire property.
 This saves you the cost of having to 'size up' during your working life.
 As you increase your ownership of the property your rent decreases to reflect the increased ownership.

 Conditions vary from scheme to scheme so make sure you are happy with the terms you sign up to at the start.
 We can help you with this.

 As shared-ownership is a niche mortgage sector not all mortgage lenders are willing to lend on these developments.
-As Alexander Hall is an independent brokerage we can find the best lender for you by sourcing the entire market place.
+As Alexander Hall is an independent brokerage we can find the right lender for you.

 Not all mortgage lenders are willing to lend for Shared Ownership Mortgages.
 As Alexander Hall represent you and not any particular lender, we can find the best lender for you across the entire market place.
 Contact us now.